Thomas Meredith: Career

-Charles Wolfe
+Legacy

 The poet, Charles Wolfe, was much attached to, and a great admirer of Thomas Meredith.
-He was the Curate of nearby Donaghmore, County Tyrone and a frequent guest of the Merediths at Ardtrea.
-Chiefly remembered today for his poem The Burial of Sir John Moore after Corunna, brought to the attention of the public by Lord Byron, Wolfe was also the author of the inscription on Meredith's memorial at the Church of Ardtrea and a previously unpublished epitaph for his tomb.
+Wolfe was the author of the inscription on Meredith's memorial at the Church of Ardtrea and a previously unpublished epitaph for his tomb.
 The memorial is made of black and white marble and is surmounted by the Meredith family crest and coat of arms:

 Sacred to the memory of THOMAS MEREDITH D.D., Formerly Fellow of Trinity College Dublin, And 6 years Rector of this Parish.
 A man who gave to learning a beauty not its own, And threw over Science and Literature the lustre of the Gospel And the sweet influence of Christianity.
 The talents which he clothed in humility And his silent and unobtrusive benevolence Were unable to escape the respect and admiration of society: But those who witnessed him in the bosom of his family And shared the treasures of his conversation Seldom failed to find the ways of wisdom more pleasant than before And to discover fresh loveliness in that Gospel Upon which his hopes and his ministry were founded He was summoned from a family of which he was the support and delight And from the flock to which he was eminently endeared On 2nd May 1819 in the 42nd year of his age By a sudden and awful visitation but he knew That his Redeemer lived.
 ‘Erected by his Sons’.

 Charles Wolfe wrote a poem for Meredith, meant as a second epitaph intended for the tomb itself:

-In 1817, Wolfe wrote a letter demonstrating how he valued Meredith’s friendship,

-I am surrounded by grandees, who count their income by thousands, and by clergymen innumerable; however, I have kept out of their reach; I have preferred my turf-fire, my books, and the memory of the friends I have left, to all the society that Tyrone can furnish… with one bright exception.
-At Meredith’s I am indeed every way at home; I am at home in friendship and hospitality, in science and literature, in our common friends and acquaintance, and in topics of religion.